The basic concept of how air purifiers work is quite simple. We start with the need for every household to have a high indoor air quality.

 However, before looking at how the 5 most common air filters work, let’s first focus on the basics.

 Filters can’t work properly if there is no movement of air throughout the air purifier.
-Here is how an air purifier can gather all the indoor air in order to be purified:
+Here is how an air purifier can gather all the indoor air to be purified:

 Creating Air Flow Through The Air Purifier (CADR)